About Continuing Education

 Courses with low enrollment prior to a start date are cancelled prior to the start date.
 Students will be notified by phone or email when a class they are enrolled in has been cancelled, however we are sometimes unable to reach everyone.
 A refund of 100% is automatically processed upon cancellation of classes.
 To help avoid cancellations please register at least a week prior to a course start date, and encourage your friends to register with you.
 Occasionally, cancelled courses are rescheduled for a later start date, and you will be notified by phone when this opportunity presents itself.
 In the event of class room change notice of the room change will be posted on the Continuing Education doors, and the classroom that was originally posted.

 Refunds prior to the start of class will be 100%.
 Refund requests should be made in person, or by phone to 409-944-1344.
 Refund requests must be received during normal business hours and at least one business day prior to the start date of the class.
 When a class is canceled you will automatically be refunded the full course amount.
 There are no refunds given after a course has begun.
-There are no refunds for ED2GO, Language Authority, and UGOTCLASS online courses.
+There are no refunds for online courses through 3rd party vendors.

 The majority of our courses serve adult learners, although some are specifically targeted at youth, and seniors.
 Adults 18 years and older who have officially withdrawn from high school may enroll in CE courses.
 Some courses require students to be of a minimum age.
 High school students are permitted to enroll under concurrent enrollment agreements and approval from public school officials.
 Seniors are classified as anyone 65 & over the age of 65.
 Children enrolled in Kids college courses must be enrolled by a custodial parent and must complete additional paperwork in the CE offices.